MY SH!T CV

 It is only now, 8 years after diagnosis, that I am finally beginning to find my feet and feeling grounded for the first time...EVER.
 I still fight my ADHD on a daily basis using a combination of exercise, a protein rich diet, hypnosis and medication to keep the 'symptoms' at bay.
 I am also under no illusion that my creativity is my saving grace and a valued therapeutic tool.
 It wasn't until I was 25 I began to study Art and my C.V took another turn, for a change, in the right direction.
 It only takes one packet of sweets, or a large glass of wine to knock my mental health out kilter and return to my old friend, 'chaos'.
 Everyone can relate to this notion of finding balance, but for ADHDers the balance is far more difficult to achieve and maintain.

-I have already secured a £1000 donation from the national charity, ADHD Foundation.
+I have already secured two donations from the national charity, ADHD Foundation and an ADHD Support Group, ADHD Wise.
 The Mernier Gallery have kindly offered a charity discount for renting the premises for the duration of the exhibition.
 All this will help to secure the grant needed to make the exhibition a viable option.

 It is my vision that the exhibition will include not just my efforts, but also work by others who will transcend our ideas into a multitude of media (installation/ 3d/ technology/ sound, etc.), in keeping with the concept of neurodiversity and how we all receive information differently.
 Meanwhile, I will be concentrating on my part of the exhibition which I see as the main thread which will weave through all the other exhibits: Entitled ‘My Sh!t C.V’, I wish to revisit everywhere I have studied and worked since I was a child to present day.
 I daren’t type it out as it would be too painful, but somehow photographing and illustrating my journey visually seems plausible, oddly.

-I will be asking women and girls diagnosed with ADHD to get creative too.
-Part of the exhibition will be devoted to the most successful creative submissions in response to a a variety of ADHD related themes.
-These themes should be announced around November if all goes to plan.*
+I will be asking fellow ADHDers to get creative too.
+Part of the exhibition will be devoted to the most successful pieces in response to a a variety of ADHD related themes.

 In its infancy, its very difficult to visualise the final exhibition.
 The best description I can give at this juncture, is of a vastly expansive mixed media spider diagram.
-This will set out to explore what it feels like to have ADHD as a woman in today’s society.
-By calling it ‘My Sh!T C.V’ we are appealling to a sector of the population who wouldn’t necessarily come to see an exhibition.
-I want all attendees to leave the exhibition feeling like they have had a taste of ADHD and have experienced it rather than had information thrown at them.
-If they leave saying ‘That’s not art’ …that’s fine as long as they have a better understanding of ADHD and are starting the recognise the plight of the undiagnosed 'dolly daydreamer' in the classroom.
+This will set out to explore what it feels like to have ADHD as a adult in today’s society.

 *Please follow my 'Heartwork' Facebook page and I will try and keep you updated whenever I come up for air.
 If you have trouble finding it, please use www.facebook.com/heartworkADHD/.
 I would urge you to actively share my posts to get the information out there.
 Your support is as important as the artwork.
 Thank you.